 Continue Reading A Renewed Focus: 2018-19 New York State Intellectual and Developmental Disabilities Budget Highlights

-Responding to the Opioid Crisis and More: 2018-19 New York State Behavioral Health Budget Highlights
+Responding to the Opioid Crisis and More: 2018-19 NYS Behavioral Health Budget Highlights

 Continue Reading Fewer Home Care Providers, But More Assisted Living Programs: Long Term Care Reforms in 2018-19 New York State Budget

-Pharmaceutical Reforms in 2018-19 New York State Budget
+Pharmaceutical provisions in the 2018-2019 Enacted New York State Budget

 Notwithstanding the enactment of a first-in-the-nation drug spending cap last year, in light of the $4.4 billion deficit and ongoing concerns about the opioid crisis it was inevitable that this year New York State would once again seek to enact substantial reforms impacting the pharmaceutical industry.